cl-fast-ecs

 • lisp butts game engine (sic) rolls its own CLOS-based ECS implementation.

-Merge requests are welcome.
+Merge requests are welcome, just please submit them against the develop branch.
 For major changes, please open an issue first to discuss what you would like to change.

 MIT